 Total Hours of Sleep Per Day: 11 - 15 hours

 Number of Naps: 2 longer naps - 1 in the morning, 1 in the afternoon

 Sleep Patterns to Notice: The amount of total sleep your baby needs hasn't changed significantly in the last several months.
 Your baby still needs to average about 13-14 hours of sleep in a 24-hour period.

-Helping Your 9 - 12 month-old Baby Sleep Better: Sleep regressions (setbacks) are common in this age timeframe.
+Helping Your 9 - 12 month-old Baby Sleep Better: Sleep regressions (setbacks) are common in this age timeframe, usually between 8 and 10 months.
 Separation anxiety becomes more pronounced.
 Your baby wants to be with you and waking up to find you're gone is something that can send them into a tailspin.
 It can be frustrating to have a little one who is sleeping well but then is suddenly waking up once again or trying to nap strike.

 Continue to make sure your baby is getting fed enough milk during the day so they have full tummies for naps and nighttime.
 Additionally, continue using your weighted sleep sack (you can transition to the 12 -18-month size if they are ready) alongside the rest of your tried and true sleep routine.
 Being firm and confident in your abilities is important; and your baby will soon realize that when you show them it's bedtime you mean business.
 You can be firm in your expectations while still loving them with your whole heart!

 As far as setting up a schedule for your 9-12 month-old, this is what it may look like: